rsdoiel/schemathing-js/README.md

 * schemathing.js should work in NodeJS, MongoDB's shell and HTML5 friendly browsers
 * dirty.js would be an interesting environment to play with shemathing for in-memory only applications
-* there needs to be an extraction method so you could take a block of HTML markup and generate a schemathing from it.
-* the property types need to be validated against schema.org's description (e.g. Text, URL)
+* the property types need to be validated against schema.org's description (e.g. Boolean, Date, Number, Text, URL)

+# Notes on coding style

++ exported functions begin with a capital letter and are camel case (e.g. Assemble())
++ exported objects begin with a capitil letter and are camel case (e.g. Thing)
++ functions starting with lowercase are intended to be object methods applied by a factory (e.g. var myt = Thing.create(); console.log(myt.toJSON());)